-Italian composer of operas "La Boheme" and "Madama Butterfly"; considered second only to Giuseppe Verdi; pioneered the verismo style.
+Italian composer of operas 'La Boheme' and 'Madama Butterfly.'
+He was considered second only to Giuseppe Verdi in his day.
+He pioneered the verismo style.

 His plans to complete "Madama Butterfly" were impeded by a near-fatal car accident in which he was pinned underneath the car.

-He was briefly acquainted with Benito Mussolino, but never personally joined the fascist party, even though they made him an honorary member without his blessing.
+He was briefly acquainted with Benito Mussolini, but never personally joined the fascist party, even though they made him an honorary member without his blessing.